Item 30: Write more than unit tests

 #[should_panic]

 attribute.
-This might be a internal function that normally expects the rest of the code to respect its invariants and preconditions, or it might be a public function that has some reason to ignore the advice of Item 18.
+This might be needed when testing an internal function that normally expects the rest of the code to respect its invariants and preconditions, or it might be a public function that has some reason to ignore the advice in Item 18.
 (Such a function should have a "Panics" section in its doc comment, as described in Item 27.)

 test things that are guaranteed by the type system.
 If your enum

-types start start holding values that aren't in the
+types start holding values that aren't in the

 list of allowed variants, you've got bigger problems than a failing unit test!